-La Crosse Cemetery (partial)
+La Crosse Cemetery

 Tombstones moved from near the lake

-(from post Mar 1, 2021) Last summer, my husband and I took some pictures of La Crosse.
+August 2020, my husband and I took some pictures of La Crosse.
 We stopped to get an overview picture of the La Crosse cemetery to go with my La Crosse picture collection.
 I looked down at the tombstone near where I was standing to take my picture with GPS coordinates and was surprised to see a tombstone with the name Steagall, which is one of my ancestors’ surnames.
 I had not previously seen this name on a tombstone in Mecklenburg with these early dates.
 I mentioned this to my friend Wayne Rainey as we prepared to meet and visit several Rainey related places in Mecklenburg.
 He told me that there is a part of the La Crosse cemetery where graves were moved to when the Kerr Dam went in on the Roanoke river and enlarged the lakes.
 I went back to La Crosse cemetery this month to see the area where the burials were moved.
 I discovered this Stegall tombstone is in that area.

 The following names are on the Stegall Tombstone: Jesse, Willis, John W., William H., Thomas J., George W., Lucy F. Nicholson, Nancy Thomas, Lucy A. Newton, Piety Paynter, Louisa Vincent wife of Lewis W.